 “The ventilator is not therapeutic.
 It’s a supportive measure while we wait for the patient’s body to recover,” said Dr. Roger Alvarez, a lung specialist with the University of Miami Health System in Florida.

 Until a few days ago, any patient presenting with respiratory distress was routinely placed on mechanical ventilators.
 But with reports of such high mortality rates, many doctors are refraining from putting COVID-19 patients under mechanical ventilators resorting to alternative options instead.
-Some of these options include altering positions of patients to aerate different parts of the lungs while also providing oxygen supplementation with nitric oxide.
+Some of these options include altering the positions of patients to aerate different parts of the lungs while also providing oxygen supplementation with nitric oxide.
 Nitric Oxide can result in vasodilation and improve blood flow.